509dave16/CodeChallenges/coding-game-challenges/shortest-propagation-time/README.md

+#Summary
+This repo contains 3 solutions:
+1. Original Solution submitted to Coding Game
+2. Iterative Solution(almost the same as 1.)
+3. Recursive Solution

+I originally  solved the Shortest Propagation Time challenge on Coding Game that was sponsored by Teads.TV, an online marketing company, using the Original Solution.
+Later I wanted to try writing a Recursive solution and compare it's performance with the Iterative solution that I had originally wrote.
+- Go to the [Testing Solutions](#How to test my solutions) section to find out more on how to see see my solutions in action.
+- You can see [proof](#Proof of Challenge Completion) of me completing the challenge.
 #Challenge
 Here at Teads we know that to maximize the impact of an advertisement, the message needs to spread far and quickly.